-- Scenario 1: User has 4 RAM slots and 2 are in use.
+- Scenario 1: The user has 4 RAM slots and 2 are in use.
 User can easily add two more compatible RAM sticks

-- Scenario 2: User has 4 RAM slots and 4 are in use.
+- Scenario 2: The user has 4 RAM slots and 4 are in use.
 User must replace X amount of RAM sticks with a bigger capacity

 Installing Desktop RAM

 - Power down the computer and unplug the power cable.
 If you need to move the computer for easier access, remove the cables from the back.
 Lay the desktop on its side for easy access to the motherboard.